dolthub/cold-marketing/01-04-2023-version-control-your-retool-app.md

 Hi First Name,

-Retool is a powerful tool that allows low-code solution to create internal tools.
-I'm sure you are aware as a user :)

-What if you added a version controlled database to your Retool applications?
-You no longer have to worry about accidentally making changes to your production database.
-Maybe today you work off of a copy or a backup.
+As a Retool user, you know firsthand the power of low-code solutions for creating internal tools.
+But have you ever encountered the challenge of accidentally making changes to your production database?
+Maybe today you work off of a copy or a backup to avoid that problem.
 But how do you manage changes to your database?

-Dolt allows you to do just that.
-Commits, branches, and pull requests are built into Dolt.
-If you use Dolt as the database for your Retool app, then you will get those features in your app automatically.
+That's where Dolt comes in.
+Dolt is a new open-source database that combines the best of Git and MySQL to give you version control features like commits, branches, and pull requests, right inside your Retool app.
+This means you can easily manage and track changes to your database, without worrying about making mistakes.

-Just respond to this email if you'd like me to send our blog on how to do this.
+Want to learn more?
+Just reply to this email and I'll send over our blog post on how to integrate Dolt with Retool.
+Or, if you have any questions about Dolt and how it can benefit your team, don't hesitate to reach out.

 Brian

-P.S.
-Dolt is a new open-source database that is like Git and MySQL had a baby.